 The quintessential book for cat lovers of all ages is described in detail on this site's homepage.

-Janette finds that there is always more to write about the beloved cat, and her latest labor of love is a two sonnet poem (below) about cats called "Beloved Cat: Once Mortal Enemy, Now Immortal Friend."
+Janette finds that there is always more to write about the irresistible cat, and her latest labor of love is a two sonnet poem (below) about cats called "Beloved Cat: Once Mortal Enemy, Now Immortal Friend."
 Written in iambic pentameter which was also a favorite poetic form of the great William Shakespeare, the poem was written as a loving tribute to all cats after author Janette's loss of her beloved cat Magic.
 A few more pictures below.
 I sure do miss wonderful Magic and am so grateful I now have cat Tristan Jinx to ease the heartbreak.

 Note: Some iambic pentameter poets "who know the rules to break the rules" will reverse the soft and hard stress in a two-syllable "foot" (called inversion) or add an extra syllable (beat) for dramatic effect as Janette did in a few places.

 With magic eyes that seem to touch the soul,

 The cat's transfixed us since our human dawn.